 Certification: (Junior) Open Water Diver

-COST: $175.00
+COST: $325.00

-PADI Peak Performance Buoyancy Specialty Course
+Peak Performance Buoyancy Specialty Course

 Scuba divers like to be neutrally buoyant so they neither sink nor float.
 It can be a tricky thing.
 Divers who’ve mastered the highest performance levels in buoyancy stand apart.
 You’ve seen them underwater.
 They glide effortlessly, use less air and ascend, descend or hover, almost as if by thought.
 They interact gently with aquatic life and affect their surroundings minimally.
 The PADI Peak Performance Buoyancy course refines the basic skills you learned as a PADI Open Water Diver and elevates them to the next level.

-During the course you will experience how to trim your scuba gear so you’re perfectly balanced in the water; The nuances in determining weight so you’re not too light nor too heavy by even a slight degree; how to streamline to save air and move smoothly through the water and how to hover effortlessly in both a vertical position and a horizontal position.
+During the course you will experience how to trim your scuba gear, so you’re perfectly balanced in the water; The nuances in determining weight so you’re not too light nor too heavy by even a slight degree; how to streamline to save air and move smoothly through the water and how to hover effortlessly in both a vertical position and a horizontal position.

 PREREQUISITES FOR ENTERING THE COURSE